novainsilico/nway/README.md

 ## What happens when the `index.html` file is executed?

-  1. The `bootstrap.nocache.js` file is loaded, it contains the AMD mechanism (require, define, script loader, ...) and the application map (index of packet files and the modules they contain).
+  1. The `bootstrap.nocache.js` file is loaded, it contains the AMD mechanism (require, define, script loader, ...) and the application map (index of bundle files and the modules they contain).
   2. When the DOM is ready, the bootstrap resolve wich file contains the main module — index.js, the entry point — (`F9C09E355E2151A2.js`) and loads it.
   3. The `F9C09E355E2151A2.js` file register the modules it contains (among which the main module).
   4. The main module is executed by the bootstrap with the appropriate scoped variables (require(), module.exports, etc.)